sidjha57/Git/README.md

 6. Now you can push the repo to github - **git push -u origin main** > (u is a shortcut to remember which branch to add the repo).

 > trying in windows
+No need of this now switch back to git practice